 ATV tires come in many different sizes, shapes, treads, and materials.
-It can be hard to weed through all the options to find a tire suited for your style of riding.
+It can be hard to weed through all the options to find a tire suited for your vehicle and style of riding.
 Getting the right tire for your environment will increase handling, cornering, and braking depending on the terrain you ride.
+If you’re seeking what type and size of ATV tires you should consider buying for your vehicle, this article is a treat for you!

 ATV Tire Size

 The first thing to find out is the size of tires your ATV takes.
-You could always buy different wheels for your ATV and match the tires to the rims, but lets assume you just want to replace the tires.
-Tire sizes are usually shown in a three number format separated by a dash or an x or both, like this, 25×10-12 or 25x10x12 or 25-10-12.
+You could always buy different wheels for your ATV and match the tires to the rims, but let’s assume you just want to replace the tires.
+As mentioned above, tire sizes are usually shown in a three-number format separated by a dash or an x or both, like this, 25×10-12 or 25x10x12 or 25-10-12.

 ATV Tire Design